 - A brief summary of the site's proximity to neighborhood services including shopping, medical care, employment concentrations, public transportation, etc. - Ready access is available from the site to the following: major retail trade and service areas, employment opportunities, healthcare facilities, and area churches.
 All major facilities within Chickamauga can be accessed within a 5-minute drive.
-At the time of the market study, no significant infrastructure development was in progress within the vicinity of the site. - An overall conclusion of the site's appropriateness for the proposed development. - The site location is considered to be very marketable.
+At the time of the market study, no significant infrastructure development was in progress within the vicinity of the site. - A brief discussion of public safety, including comments on local perceptions, maps, or statistics of crime in the area. - Between 2016 and 2017 violent crime in Walker County increased by 72.8%.
+The actual number of such crimes in 2017 was very low at only 292 overall, of which 89% were assaults.
+It must also be stressed that in low crime areas, any increase in absolute numbers results in a large percentage increase. - An overall conclusion of the site's appropriateness for the proposed development. - The site location is considered to be very marketable.
 In the opinion of the analyst, the proposed site location offers attributes that will greatly enhance the rent-up process of the proposed LIHTC elderly development.